| National

 be dead on right!” said Billy Timbers, a local shop owner specializing

 in sunscreen and window air conditioners.
+Others

 were resigned to accept the ominous forecast.
 Carol Skatewater,